istio/istio.io/content/blog/2019/performance-best-practices/index.md

 - Measure against a baseline.
 - Increase concurrent connections as well as total throughput.

-For a mesh with 1000 RPS across 16 connections, Istio 1.2 adds, on average, just **3 milliseconds** of latency over the baseline.
+For a mesh with 1000 RPS across 16 connections, Istio 1.2 adds just **3 milliseconds** of latency over the baseline, in the 50th percentile.

 {{< tip >}}
 Istio's performance depends on your specific setup and traffic load.
 Because of this variance, make sure your test setup accurately reflects your production workloads.
 To try out the benchmarking scripts, head over [to the Istio Tools repo](https://github.com/istio/tools/tree/81cc22348059bb17ad9c2f571018e78780a1bbf5/perf/benchmark).